jesseunderscore/Jesses_Toolkit/README.md

 2. Extract the folder anywhere on your PC
 3. Run `JessesToolkit.exe`

-No Python, no dependencies, nothing to install.
+Dependencies are in the lib folder, nothing to install though.

 ---